 This simple piece of advice can save you hundreds of dollars.
 Almost every destination in the world has a high and a low travel season.
 High season takes place in the summer for the vast majority of places along the same latitude as the U.S.

 For many tropical beach destinations, like Cozumel, there are two high seasons.
 People go both for summer vacation and for a winter escape.

 In the southern hemisphere, like in Rio de Janeiro, the same logic applies except it is flipped.
 The seasons are in opposite months on the other side of the equator.
 This means that December is the peak of summer and July is the peak of winter.

 To save money, both on flights and on expenses while you’re at your destination, head there during the low season.

 Here’s an example.
 For a round trip flight from New York to Paris, the cheapest flight I found in July was $424.
 Firstly, that is extremely cheap for a July flight to Paris.
 Still, that price is significantly higher than the low season price.

 On a random week in November, I found a flight for $256 on the same flight route.
 This just goes to show that some flexibility in your dates can save you hundreds of dollars.

 Here are the exact flights that I just mentioned:

-However, if you opt to go during low season, which for Melbourne is probably during their wintertime, the price drops all the way to $1,947.
-That is a savings of at least $1,000 and potentially more, all from being more strategic about the month that you travel.
+However, if you opt to go during low season the price drops all the way to $1,947.
+That is a savings of at least $1,000 and potentially more.
+All from being more strategic about the month that you travel.